-For WIOA Title II adult education service providers, all participants must be assessed at entry and post-tested at least once during the fiscal year, provided they accumulate sufficient instructional hours to warrant post testing.
-If a participant continues instruction after a post-test has been administered, that post-test can be used as the pre-test for the learner's next test battery.
+For WIOA Title II Adult Education Service Providers, all participants must be assessed at entry and post-tested at least once during the fiscal year, provided they accumulate sufficient instructional hours to warrant post testing.
+If a student is attending class at the end of the fiscal year and continues in the program at the beginning of the next fiscal year, the hours of instruction from the previous year carry over and count toward the post-testing requirement in the new program year.

-The sharing of information is essential to aligning and integrating programs under WIOA and, therefore, DLLR requires its local Title I workforce areas and Title II adult education providers to share test results (including preand post-test scores) with each other.
+The sharing of information is essential to aligning and integrating programs under WIOA and, therefore, DLLR requires its local Title I workforce areas and Title II Adult Education Service Providers to share test results for coenrolled participants (including pre- and post-test scores).
 As mentioned on page 7, while still adhering to FERPA, WIOA Local Plans must identify how assessment scores will be shared on the local level.

-Attachment A - Maryland Procedural Manual for Basic Skills & English Language Assessments provides the scoring scales for assessments approved by DLLR, as they relate to NRS EFLs.
-Scores below Low ASE are considered to be Basic Skills Deficient.
+Attachment A- Maryland Procedural Manual for Basic Skills & English Language Assessments provides the scoring scales for assessments approved by DLLR, as they relate to NRS EFLs.
+Scores below ABE level 5 are considered to be Basic Skills Deficient.
 Per WIOA Section 3(5), an individual is to be considered basic skills deficient if he or she is an individual: (1) who is a youth, that has English reading, writing, or computing skills at or below the 8th grade level on a generally accepted standardized test; or, (2) who is a youth or adult that is unable to compute or solve problems, or read, write, or speak English, at a level necessary to function on the job, in the individual's family, or in society.
+The primary method for determining whether an individual is Basic Skills Deficient is through basic education skills assessment, as detailed within this policy.
+A Local Workforce Development Area may, when appropriate, alternatively determine that someone is Basic Skills Deficient through observation, participation in a secondary school's ESL program, or evidence of skills deficiency presented in a school Individual Education Plan, when appropriate for that individual's needs and goals.